 Who has joined Crowdsource?

 Crowdsource researchers have their own unique style; some submit vulnerabilities affecting content management systems, some focus on misconfigurations and some on enterprise systems.
 We have spent a lot of time handpicking ethical hackers with a lot of potential and the right skillset.
-Email us if you are interested in joining!
+Email us if you are interested in joining, or check out this blog post where we have explained what we look for in a Detectify Crowdsource hacker.

 Many of the security researchers wish to remain anonymous, but we got the chance to interview one of them: Meet the Hacker: Peter Jaric, Software Developer: “I got two board games for the first bug I reported”